 Is Society Ready for IT?
 Or is IT Ready for Society?

-Monika Buscher and Birgit Mosel are running a workshop at the 2020 Public Safety Communications Europe Network Conference in Brussels.
+Monika Buscher and Birgit Moesl are running a workshop at the now postponed Public Safety Communications Europe Network Conference.
 This is inspired by rapid changes in public safety communications and a need to deal responsibly with the increased volume and mobility of data, and to do so in dialogue with citizens.

 Excerpt from preliminary Call for pParticipation: